rschanta/FUNWAVE-ML/README.md

 * ***file names*** are listed in bold italicized text
 * <ins>*directory names*</ins> are italicized and underlined.
 * `functions/commands` are listed inline code

-Specific instances of each of these used in examples are *italicized* rather than bolded.

 ## Sections